Enforcement of immigration legislation statistics

 70 200 non-EU citizens were returned outside of the EU in 2020, 51 % fewer than in 2019.

 This article presents indicators on the enforcement of immigration legislation.
-It provides statistics on: third country or non-European Union (EU) citizens who were refused entry at the external borders of the EU-27 ; non-EU citizens who were illegally present on the territory of an EU Member State; and non-EU citizens who were ordered to leave the territory of an EU Member State .
+It provides statistics on: third country or non-European Union (EU) citizens who were refused entry at the external borders of the EU ; non-EU citizens who were illegally present on the territory of an EU Member State; and non-EU citizens who were ordered to leave the territory of an EU Member State .
 Each of these indicators can be regarded as an official record of persons subject to the enforcement of EU immigration legislation, providing a general overview of the outcomes of territorial surveillance and control procedures.

 Latest developments in enforcement statistics

-In 2019, 627 900 non-EU citizens were found to be illegally present in the EU-27; this was up 9.7 % compared with one year earlier, but 69.9 % lower than the value of 2015 when the highest number since the beginning of the time series was recorded
+In 2020, 557 500 non-EU citizens were found to be illegally present in the EU; this was down 11.2 % compared with one year earlier, and down 73.3 % compared with the value for 2015 when the highest number since the beginning of the time series was recorded

-Figure 1 provides an overview of the information available for the EU-27 pertaining to non-EU citizens who were subject to the enforcement of immigration legislation.
+Figure 1 provides an overview of the information available for the EU pertaining to non-EU citizens who were subject to the enforcement of immigration legislation.
 Note that the situation for individual EU Member States varied, reflecting specific national characteristics, such as national wealth, history and culture, geographical position, type and length of borders, border infrastructure, border control, judicial procedures, national policies and the legal context of irregular migration.